01builders/binary.builders/content/services/venture.md

 ## Binary supports forward-thinking and mission-aligned builders

-Binary Ventures supports forward-thinking entrepreneurs by providing tailored resources, mentorship, and a vast network to help them redefine industries and drive the evolution of technology.
+Binary Venture supports forward-thinking entrepreneurs by providing tailored resources, mentorship, and a vast network to help them redefine industries and drive the evolution of technology.
 Together, we turn ambitious ideas into transformative realities.